 Tax Form 1099-DIV Dividends and Distributions

 By January 31st of each year, you'll typically receive a 1099-DIV form for any dividends received in your non-tax-deferred accounts.
-Since dividends paid into a 401(k) account do not have any tax effects until you withdraw the money upon retirement, you won't receive any 1099-DIV forms for this account and you also won't need to add any dividend information to your tax return for your 401(k) account.
+Since 401k dividends do not have any tax effects until you withdraw the money upon retirement, you won't receive any 1099-DIV forms for this account and you also won't need to add any dividend information to your tax return for your 401(k) account.
 But, when you do go to take distributions, you should receive an IRS Form 1099-R if you receive $10 or more in distributions from a retirement account.
 Form 1099-R is used to report these distributions and you must include this income on your federal income taxes.